ruki3/imponderabilium/_posts/2022-09-01-i-made-a-blender-addon.md

 ![tutorials](/assets/images/blender-ytaddontutorial.png)
 <center>There were only two people that actually made good free tutorials, yet even they didn't explain some of the stuff I needed.
 Here's one of them.
-The other one disappeared from my browsing history unfortunately. :(</center>
+The other one disappeared from my browsing history unfortunately, and I can't remember his name. :(</center>
 <br>